 - Avast tharr, maties!
 Arrrr'nt we forgettin' Captain Capacitor the Crimson Binome, an' his scurvy crew o' software pirates from ReBoot

-- Binky from Arthur does it for one episode me hearties.
-When asked about it, he says it is International Talk Like A Pirate Day.
+- Binky from Arthur does it in "S.W.E.A.T.", me hearties.
+When asked about it, he says it is International Talk Like a Pirate Day.
 Arr, when he continues the next day Mr. Ratburn tells him that it is no longer International Talk Like a Pirate Day so he should cut it out.

-- Candy Pirate Stickybeard and his crew are Dressed to Plunder and talk like this all the time.
+- Codename: Kids Next Door: Candy Pirate Stickybeard and his crew are Dressed to Plunder and talk like this all the time.

 - The 2006 revival of Biker Mice from Mars had this happen in the episode "Swimming with Sharks", where Vinnie's aunt Mago is revealed to be a Space Pirate and talks like a pirate to her crew.
 Modo asks why she talks this way when she is in fact a scientist and Mago replies that she only talks this way because her crew likes it when she does.